 Skill Drill: Download and Decompress Data

-Using the following link, download the 7zip file provided.
+Using the following link to navigate to Google Drive.
+Use the download button to download the 7zip file provided.
 Save the file to your original folder:

 In this tutorial, you are required to use 7zip, a file decompression software that handles multiple file compression formats commonly used for geospatial data.
 If you are working from home, you may need to install 7zip on your personal computer.
 Watch Installing 7zip on Windows 10, produced by Nicolas R. Malloy, to learn more (Figure 1.3).